pippim/pippim.github.io/programs/homa.md

 ### `arp -a` Capabilities

-The program `arp` is found on all machines and operating systems.
-When you type `arp -a` at the command line you will see:
+If you type `arp -a` at the command line you will your network devices.
+For example:

 ```shell
 SONY.Light     (192.168.0.15) at 50:d4:f7:eb:41:35 [ether] on enp59s0